rabbitmq/rabbitmq-dotnet-client/RUNNING_TESTS.md

 can control the running node: this is the case when all repositories are cloned using the [umbrella repository](https://github.com/rabbitmq/rabbitmq-public-umbrella).

-It is possible to use [Visual Studio 2013 Community](http://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx), `msbuild.exe`, or `xbuild` (on Mono) to build the client and run the test suite.
+It is possible to use [Visual Studio Community edition](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx), .NET 4.5 or later, and `msbuild.exe` in `PATH`, to build the client and run the test suite.

 ## Building